yoichiwo7/k8sdepr/README.md

 Go code analyzer for Kubernetes API deprecation/removal.

+# Overview

 As Kubernetes version goes up, the resource API such as `apps/v1beta2:Deployment` will be deprecated/removed.
+If you are developing or using custom Kubernetes controller/operator, you need to track API deprecation/removal to ensure the controller/operator works correctly even after upgrading the Kubernetes cluster to new version.

 `k8sdepr` detects these API deprecation/removal in Go codes; based on the specified target Kubernetes version.

+- Detects resource API deprecation/removal based on target Kubernetes version.
+- Allows to set target Kubernetes version via CLI parameter.
+- Suggests replacement API for deprecated/removed API.

 If you are interested in detecting API deprecation/removal in YAML manifests and Kubernetes cluster resources, then check follwing tools: